poemm/WasmSecurityConcerns/README.md

 ## COMPILER-LEVEL

-### Compilers bugs.
+### Compiler bugs.

-The translations, optimization passes, or register allocation algorithms may not preserve execution semantics, there are many subtleties.
+The translations, optimization passes, or register allocation algorithms may not preserve execution semantics.
+There are many subtleties in all of these areas.

 ### Undefined behavior.

 A language with undefined behavior may be compiled to unwanted behavior in Wasm.
+Wasm only guarantees type-safety.